PremierLangage/platon/README.md

     Using your keyboard, type `thisisunsafe`.
 This will add the website to a safe list, where you should not be prompted again.
     Strange steps, but it surely works!

-    - On **Safari** for mac, you should open the Keychain app, then approve the `platon.dev` certificate.
+    - On **Safari** for mac, you should add `server/certs/platon.dev.crt` the the Keychain app, then approve the `platon.dev` certificate by double click on it.
     <p align="left">
         <img src="./images/keychain.png" alt="Keychain app" width="520px" />
     </p>